OverviewPDF version

-Data Catalog Terminology
+Cloudera Data Catalog terminology

 Profiler

-Enables the Data Catalog service to gather and view information about different relevant characteristics of data such as shape, distribution, quality, and sensitivity which are important to understand and use the data effectively.
-For example, view the distribution between males and females in column “Gender”, or min/max/mean/null values in a column named “avg_income”.
+Enables the Cloudera Data Catalog service to gather and view information about different relevant characteristics of data such as shape, distribution, quality, and sensitivity which are important to understand and use the data effectively.
+For example, view the distribution between males and females in column Gender, or min/max/mean/null values in a column named avg_income.
 Profiled data is generated on a periodic basis from the profilers, which run at regularly scheduled intervals.
 Works with data sourced from Apache Ranger Audit Logs, Apache Atlas Metadata Store, and Hive.

 Data Lake